amoshnin/Harvard.Python-Machine.Learning/README.md

-# Harvard's CS50 Course - Introduction to AI with Python - Projects
+# Harvard's CS50 Course - Introduction to AI with Python

 My assignments for CS50's Introduction to Artificial Intelligence with Python.
 Outcomes: CS50's Introduction to Artificial Intelligence with Python allowed be to explore the concepts and algorithms at the foundation of modern artificial intelligence, diving into the ideas that give rise to technologies like game-playing engines, handwriting recognition, and machine translation.